 Please note: With the exception of Semester in Practice students, students may start counting hours for their externship two weeks prior to the start of the semester (first day of classes) until two weeks after the end of the semester (last day of classes.)
-The program must be at least 10 weeks during fall or spring, and at least 6 weeks in the summer.
+You must extern for at least 10 weeks during fall or spring, and at least 6 weeks in the summer.